 Lose weight the right way in 2021

 “The biggest factor behind people’s weight gain last year was a reduction in activity,” says dietitian Susie Burrell.
-“We spent more time at home sitting, missed our regular gym sessions, and without our usual commute to work, we were doing less incidental activity.
+“We spent more time at home sitting and missed our regular gym sessions.
+And without our usual commute to work, we were doing less incidental activity.

 “Easy access to food at home was also a significant factor, along with the continued growth in home delivery options for high-calorie food.
 And of course, with all the stress of the past year, people have also been self-soothing with food and alcohol.”

-To break these bad habits, Burrell recommends that, rather than dwelling on the things you shouldn’t be doing, you should focus on the behaviours you do want to see.
+Want to break these bad habits?
+Burrell recommends that, rather than dwelling on the things you shouldn’t be doing, you should focus on the behaviours you do want to see.

 “Set daily or even hourly reminders to keep you on track,” she advises.
-“Make your environment conducive to the behaviours you’re keen to cement – ridding the home of junk food if you want to eat better, or make exercise easier by scheduling it with friends.”
+“Make your environment conducive to the behaviours you’re keen to cement.
+Rid the home of junk food if you want to eat better.
+Or make exercise easier by scheduling it with friends.”

-While fresh, home-prepared meals are always the best choice, not everyone has the time to food prep and cook every single day.
+Fresh, home-prepared meals are always the best choice.
+But not everyone has the time to food prep and cook every single day.
 This is where the right pre-prepared meals can play a role in a healthy eating plan.
-Burrell recommends trying Lean Cuisine meals, which are all made with vegies, grains and high-quality proteins.
+Burrell recommends trying Lean Cuisine meals.
+These are all made with vegies, grains and high-quality proteins.